-IP TAKE: Get to know your regional affiliate foundation, what it funds, and who works there.
-These are the keys to tapping into TSDF’s $732 million in assets.
+IP TAKE: Grant seekers should get to know their regional affiliate foundation, what it funds, and who works there.

-TSDF has around $732 million in total assets and a $462 million endowment.
-Current financial data can be viewed here.
+TSDF has around $835 million in total assets and a $462 million endowment.
+View current financial data here.
 In a recent year, the funder awarded 5,686 grants, totaling at least $50.9 million.
 Funding interests include age-friendly communities, civic engagement, climate, arts, outdoors, science and technology, and families and community.

-Other TSDF funds have gone to regional disaster relief recovery, scholarships, the Malin Burham Center for Civic Engagement, a women’s foundation.
+Other TSDF funds support regional disaster relief recovery, scholarships, the Malin Burham Center for Civic Engagement, a women’s foundation.
 The funder has raised millions for local nonprofits through annual give-a-thons, and contributed to Balboa Park improvements.
 TSDF also provides community meeting space to nonprofits at no charge.
 The San Diego Foundation has quite a few regional affiliates, including the following:

-In fact, most of the competitive grantmaking opportunities are offered through the foundation’s regional affiliate program.
+Most of the competitive grantmaking opportunities are offered through the foundation’s regional affiliate program.
 TSDF has offered its own Opening the Outdoors grant cycle to nonprofits that protect outdoor spaces and connect them to residential areas.
-These grants are for $25,000 to $75,000; letters of inquiry have been accepted.
+These grants are for $25,000 to $75,000.
+The foundation does not accept unsolicited proposals.
 The foundation often hosts webinars and holds office hours to enable nonprofits to connect with staff and learn more about current grant opportunities.
 Local grant opportunities are updated regularly on the website.
 TSDF uses an online application process but does not accept applications for donor-advised grants.

-Support is regularly given for project support, capacity-building support, and core operating/general support.
-Overall, grants are awarded through a WELL (Work, Enjoy, Live, and Learn) strategy.
+It regularly gives support for project support, capacity-building support, and core operating/general support.
+Overall, it makes grants through a WELL (Work, Enjoy, Live, and Learn) strategy.
 This typically leads to grants in workforce development, outdoor and cultural assets, affordable housing, convenient transportation, a healthy environment, engaged neighborhoods, and education in STEM, the arts, and the environment.